louischarnay/IUT-PHP-init/README.md

   </a>
 </p>

-> PHP pages developed during university web developement lessons.
+> First PHP project using a .sqlite db.

 ## Author